josephlei/jjl-website/_posts/2015-07-23-sas-adv-tips.markdown

 ***

 * PROC SQL
-  * When using Ps to create a Mvar, you use syntax `SELECT INTO :Mvar-name`
+  * When using Ps to create a Mvar, remember that the syntax is `SELECT INTO :Mvar-name`
     * The colon comes BEFORE the Mvar-name
   * Set operators
     * UNION, OUTER UNION, EXCEPT, INTERSECT